JGCH/CodeVendor/README.md

-# -CodeVendor-
+# { CodeVendor }

-Vendor for SL
+Private vendor for second life that allow public stores and sell products.